-- 11. The Government Stock entitled Treasury to collect dividends at an annualized rate of 10% if paid in cash or 12% if paid in kind.
+9. The Government Stock entitled Treasury to dividends at an annualized rate of 10% if paid in cash or 12% if paid in kind.
 The Government Stock was entitled to receive cash dividends from the Companies only to the extent declared by the Board of Directors "in its sole discretion, from funds legally available therefor."
-If the Companies did not wish to-or legally could not-pay a cash dividend, the unpaid dividends on the Government Stock could be capitalized (or paid "in kind") by increasing the liquidation preference of the outstanding Government Stock-an option Treasury publicly enunciated in the fact sheet it released upon entering into the PSPAs.
+If the Companies did not wish to-or legally could not-pay a cash dividend, the unpaid dividends on the Government Stock could be capitalized (or paid "in kind") by increasing the liquidation preference of the outstanding Government Stock-an option Treasury expressly recognized in the fact sheet it released upon entry into the PSPAs.
 Therefore, the Companies were never required to pay cash dividends on Government Stock.
-There was never any threat that the Companies would become insolvent by virtue of making cash dividend payments, both because dividends could be paid with stock and because state law (which the Companies are subject to) prohibits the payment of dividends if it would render a company insolvent.
-Indeed, authorizing the payment of cash dividends contravenes FHFA's obligations as conservator.
-As FHFA has emphasized, "allowing capital distributions to deplete the entity's conservatorship assets would be inconsistent with the agency's statutory goals, as they would result in removing capital at a time when the Conservator is charged with rehabilitating the regulated entity."
-Conservatorship and Receivership, 76 Fed.
-Reg.
-35,724, 35,727 (June 20, 2011).
-Unlike most preferred stock that imposes temporal limits on a company's ability to exercise a payment-in-kind option, the PSPAs specifically allowed the Companies to utilize this mechanism throughout the life of the agreement, thereby foreclosing any possibility that they would exhaust Treasury's funding commitment because of a need to make a dividend payment to Treasury. - 12.
-The PSPAs also granted Treasury substantial control over FHFA's operation of Fannie and Freddie in conservatorship.
-Without Treasury's consent, the PSPAs prohibited
+And there was never any threat that the Companies would become insolvent by virtue of making cash dividend payments, both because dividends could be paid with stock and because state law prohibits the payment of dividends if it would render a company insolvent.